 If filterUsage is configured as "Discovery" or "IPE On-demand Discovery" the Hosting CSE shall then proceed to step Recv-6.6.1 "Communication method?" .
 The Hosting CSE shall include in the response the addresses of all the resources in the resource set produced by steps 1-6 above.
 It shall use the resource identifier format specified by the Desired Identifier Result Type parameter setting (see clause 6.3.4.2.8).

-If there are no resources in the resource target set, the Hosting CSE shall respond with a successful response with an empty Content parameter as follows:
+If there are no resources in the resource target set, the Hosting CSE shall respond with a successful response with a Content parameter as follows:

-If rcn is not present the primitive Content is an m2m:URIList containing no entries
+If rcn is not present or rcn = ”discovery result resource references”, the primitive Content is an m2m:URIList containing no entries

-If rcn=6 the primitive Content is an m2m:resourceRefList containing no entries
+If rcn=”child resource references”, the primitive Content is an m2m:resourceRefList containing no entries

 If the resource set was truncated in step 6 the response shall contain a Content Status parameter with the value PARTIAL_CONTENT, and a Content Offset parameter indicating the point at which the Originator can continue discovery.